Civil Rights in Utah: African American civil rights

-Population and influence

-The African American influence in Utah has been slim, and close to none.
-The first African-Americans in Utah were those that were a part of the fur trade, that settled in Cache Valley.
-The State of Utah is predominately of the white, European race.
-In Utah, African Americans make up about 2% of the population.
-Due to the high influence and population of the white, European’s in Utah; laws were implemented to benefit those of the majority, rather than the minority.
-In 1898, a Utah state law was passed that banned marriage between a man and woman of opposite races.

 Effects of Civil Right Movement

 The era of the civil rights movement in 1950 brought change to Utah and the African Americans living there.
-Many African Americans faced discrimination as they came to Utah, but as public attractions such as Lagoon Amusement Park started to appear segregation began to disappear.
-In Utah today, there is a large divide between races in the Salt Lake area.
-Most of the African American population and other minorities living on the west side of the city.
+Many African Americans faced discrimination as they came to Utah, however as public attractions such as Lagoon Amusement Park started to appear segregation began to disappear.
+In Utah today, most of the African American population and other minorities living on the west side of the Salt Lake area.